 In this section of the website you will find some information specific to Swimming Australia’s commitment to including people with disability.
 Further important information and resources can be found in other relevant sections of this website.

-Check out the Swimming for people with disabilty vidcast!
+Check out the Swimming for people with disability vidcast!
 It highlights all of the amazing things that getting involved in mainstream swimming has to offer.

 Swimming Australia recognises the great potential for inclusion of people with disability in all aspects of the sport.
 Go to the Getting Involved section to learn more about the opportunities available for everyone to get involved or check out the Quick Links below.